topfreegames/pitaya-admin/README.md

   protos: "connectorremote.proto"
   docs: "connectorremote.docs"
 request:
+  whitelist:
+    - localhost:8080
   readdeadline: 15s
 ```

 - `routes.protos` is the protobuf descriptor remote route
 - `routes.docs` is the documentation remote route
 - `request.readdeadline` is the websocket connection deadline
+- `request.whitelist` is the accepted origins slice for the websocket connection

 If environment variables are used, their prefix must be `PITAYAADMIN`.
 It is important to note that you also have to setup [Pitaya configuration](https://pitaya.readthedocs.io/en/latest/configuration.html) according to your needs.